pascallaliberte/sharpen.page/_i18n/en/_posts/2019-09-13-pitching-an-edgy-consulting-engagement.md

 Also notice how the top option goes further than the bottom options.

-In fact, the top option assumes you're the one taking the some risk.
+In fact, the top option assumes you're the one taking the most risk.

 ### 3. The Proposal Offers An Option Where You Assume Risk